armanichalmers/Student_Tuition_Demographic_Analysis_SQL/README.md

 ## 📚 Project Background

-This project was originally completed as part of the **EntryLevel Data Analyst 3: Advanced SQL program** and has been organized here as a portfolio case study demonstrating multi-table SQL analysis, data integration, exploratory analysis, visualization, and analytical problem-solving.
+This project was originally completed as part of the **EntryLevel Data Analyst 3: Advanced SQL program** and has been organized here as a portfolio case study demonstrating multi-table SQL analysis, data integration, exploratory analysis, **Google Sheets data visualization**, and analytical problem-solving.